apisearch-io/php-client/README.md

     ->filterUniverseBy('brand', ['Supershirts'], Filter::MUST_ALL);
 ```

-### Filter by field

-Remember that a item can have some indexed metadata?
-This metadata is stored
-and indexed properly so you can filter by these values using this method.
-All
+You can filter by any field as well after universe filtering.
+This method have
-method have a first parameter called filter name.
-This should be unique, so two
+a first parameter called filter name.
+This should be unique, so two filters with
-filters with same name will just be overridden.
-You can make two or more filters
+same name will just be overridden.
+You can make two or more filters with
-with different name over the same field.
-This filter name will be used as well
+different name over the same field.
+This filter name will be used as well later
-later when matching with existing aggregations.
+when matching with existing aggregations.

 ```php
 Query::createMatchAll()